Kylep342/thorcast/README.md

 ## Motivations

-I built this project as a tool to learn several tools/technologies:
+I built this project as a tool to learn several technologies:

 - Developing web servers (Flask)
 - Caching (Redis)